saby95/Project606/README.md

 incentives being provided to the them.
 The goal is to build a system where the factors which affect worker performance can be studied comprehensively.

+![](soa_architecture.png)

 Iteration 1 : Task Updater(TU) submits the task, Worker completes the task and earns salary.\\
-For the first iteration, we can have a simple question answering task where the worker must answer the question.
+For the first iteration, we have a simple question answering task where the worker must answer the question.

-![](soa_architecture.png)

-Requirements(to be converted into user stories):
-1) TU must be able to login with privileged access.
-2) TU must be able to submit the task i.e the question to be answered.
-3) Worker must be be able to login.
-4) Worker must be able to locate and accept the task.
-5) Worker must be able to complete the task.
-6) Worker must earn a salary when he completes the task.
-7) Details about the task must be stored in the database.
-8) Worker's salary must be displayed in the dashboard.
+Testing User Stories
+Like Cucumber, we have a package called behave which captures user requirements in plain English and maps them to test code written in Python.
+However, the Django framework does not provide a "Capybara" which acts as the user during testing.
+Instead, we are using a headless browser(a web browser without a GUI) and interacting with it using a webdriver which lets us simulate user actions like clicking buttons or following urls.
+The headless browser we are using is called PhantomJS and the webdriver is called Splinter, these along with behave are used to test the user stories.
+Also, we are using Factory Boy to create the data to be included the test database.
+For eg, the users are created in this way for testing the login feature of the website.